intel-analytics/ipex-llm/docs/docs/KerasStyleAPIGuide/Layers/convolutional.md

 * `nbFilter`: Number of convolution filters to use.
 * `filterLength`: The extension (spatial or temporal) of each filter.
 * `init`: String representation of the initialization method for the weights of the layer.
+See [here](initialization/#available-initialization-methods) for available initialization strings.
 Default is Xavier.
-You can also pass in corresponding string representations such as 'glorot_uniform' or 'normal', etc. for simple init methods in the factory method.
 * `activation`: String representation of the activation function to use.
+See [here](activation/#available-activations) for available activation strings.
 Default is null.
-You can also pass in corresponding string representations such as 'relu' or 'sigmoid', etc. for simple activations in the factory method.
 * `borderMode`: Either 'valid' or 'same'.
 Default is 'valid'.
 * `subsampleLength`: Factor by which to subsample output.
 Integer.
 Default is 1.
 * `wRegularizer`: An instance of [Regularizer](../../../APIGuide/Regularizers/), (eg. L1 or L2 regularization), applied to the input weights matrices.
 Default is null.